Nutrition

 4. Blueberries

 Blueberries have long been celebrated as brain food and for good reason.
-These unassuming, juicy berries are packed with antioxidants and can help protect your brain and reduce stress-induced inflammation.
+According to the Cleveland Clinic, these small, juicy berries are rich in antioxidants, especially anthocyanins, which help protect cells from oxidative stress and may lessen stress-related inflammation.

-Toss these little mood boosters into a smoothie, add them to waffle batter or enjoy this food that relieves stress on its own to keep your stress in check and your body feeling good.
+Toss these little mood boosters into a smoothie, add them to waffle batter or enjoy this food that relieves stress on its own.
+They’re easy to fold into your daily routine and offer a simple way to support overall well-being.

 Blueberries Are a Good Source Of: